Chapter 8 : The Shrieking Shack

-“Already out there, I assume,” Remus answers dryly.
+“Already out there waiting,” Remus answers dryly.
 He still looks quite nervous and his face is whiter than yesterday.

-“Speaking of, we better get going,” Sirius said, gesturing for us to follow him.
-He bows his back slightly and takes out his map, careful to keep it in his view only, I assume because of Marigold’s presence.
+“Speaking of which, we better get going,” Sirius said, gesturing for us to follow him.
+He bows his back slightly and takes out his map, careful to keep it in his view only, I assume because of Marigold and Emmeline’s presence.

 “Coast is clear,” he whispers and leads us out the great wooden doors.
 The wind chill of the night immediately hits us.
 I wrap my scarf tighter around me.